Conway L. Lackman, Kenneth Saban, and John M. Lanasa

 information objectives and will carry out the activities

-2. Intelligence Library—This unit will have the responsibility for building and maintaining the corporate intelligence repository.
+necessary to bring appropriate data streams to the intelligence process. - Intelligence Library—This unit will have the responsibility for building and maintaining the corporate intelligence repository.
 This database will integrate both paper

 and digital media.
 The library will also be responsible